• Skip to primary navigation

 Final oil stain cleaning tips

 Just remember, any oil stains that have been on your garage floor for a period of time may still leave the concrete darker in color or leave a faint shadow or outline of where the stain once was.
-This is due to the remaining hydrocarbons from the oil that has attached itself to the concrete.
+This is due to residual hydrocarbons from the oil that have attachedto the concrete.

-Bioremediation products are one of the few methods that work towards restoring your concrete back to its original state.
+Bioremediation products are among the few methods that help restore your concrete to its original state.
 These are ideal to use if that is your intention.

 Lastly, if you are quick at cleaning fresh oil spills, you shouldn’t have to worry about evidence of an oil stain being on your garage floor at all.

-Once all the stains are removed, now would be a good time to take some preventative measures to seal your floor to protect it from anymore spills or drips.
-If you have a vehicle that leaks oil, you can elect to put down a garage oil mat as well to make your concrete that much easier to keep clean.
+Once all the stains are removed, it’s a good time to take preventive measures to seal your floor and protect it from further spills or drips.
+If you have a vehicle that leaks oil, you can also put down a garage oil mat to make your concrete even easier to keep clean.

 8 May, 2014 at 7:28 AM